miafranc/rrepps/README.md

 CUB_IMAGES = '/home/user/data/cub_200_full/images.txt' # location of CUB's images.txt needed for div. score
 CUB_PART_LOCS = '/home/user/data/cub_200_full/part_locs.txt' # location of CUB's parts_locs.txt needed for div. score
+DIV_LAYER = 'layer4.1.conv1' # layer for which diversity is to be computed
+DIV_THRESHOLD = 0.85 # activation threshold used in layer diversity score
 ```

 ## Datasets used in the experiments